sagnik26/-neoG-levelZero-markEight/README.md

 # Visit the website
 Click [here](https://your-emoji-interpreter.netlify.app/) to visit the website

+# How to run on your Local Machine?
+If you want to run the application on you local machine, then download the code from this directory into your local machine & then follow the below instructions to run the app.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).